Upfront costs of buying a home: What you need to know

 For example, home and contents insurance.
 Landlord insurance may also be required if you are an investment property owner.
 You should also consider the cost of utility connections and removalist fees.

-Payable for the assessment of your home loan application.
+Application fee Payable for the assessment of your home loan application.
+This fee is payable on the Settlement Date to Qantas Money.

 Payable when we agree to: